xforever1313/Ai2Csproj/Readme.md

 * ```--dry_run``` - Prints to the STDOUT what ai2csproj will do without actually doing it.
 The final contents of the csproj and AssemblyInfo file will be printed to STDOUT as well.
 * ```--no_backup``` - By default, backups are made of the csproj and AssemblyInfo.cs file by copying them into the same directory they are in and appending ".old" to the end of the file name.
 * ```--delete_old_assembly_info``` - Attempts to delete the old AssemblyInfo file.
 The file will only be delete if the only thing left in the file are non-global namespaces or comments.
 If the AssemblyInfo file contains anything else, it will be left alone.
+* ```--define``` - Add a preprocessor define.
+Useful if you have attributes set to different values with a #if statement, and want to specify which one to migrate over.
+Note, any attributes that are excluded from the preprocessor definitions are **deleted** (see limitations section).

 ## Limitations